WoSIS Soil Profile Database

 All data submitted for consideration in WoSIS are first preserved ‘as is’ in the ISRIC WDC-Soils Data Repository.
 Subsequently, they are quality-assessed, standardised and, where possible, harmonised using consistent procedures.
 Special attention is being paid to the selection of soil properties considered in the GlobalSoilMap specifications.
 These include soil pH, soil organic carbon content, soil texture, bulk density, cation exchange capacity, and soil water retention.

-Some 100,000 geo-referenced, standardised point data are currently served from WoSIS.
-This corresponds with over 5 million soil records.
+Some 196,000 geo-referenced, standardised point data are currently served from WoSIS via WFS.
+This corresponds with some 6 million soil records.
 The number of measured data for each property varies between profiles and with depth, generally depending on the purpose of the initial studies.
 Further, in most source data sets, there are fewer data for soil physical as opposed to soil chemical attributes.
 There also are fewer measurements for deeper than for surficial horizons.
 Generally, limited quality information is associated with the various source data.
 The estimated geographic and measurement uncertainty has been quantified in the data set.

 Data served from WoSIS are supplied in compliance with the licence specified by each data provider.
 The data can be accessed freely here.